NREL/BLAST-Lite/README.md

 Install BLAST-Lite via PyPI.
 In the environment created and activate above, run `pip install blast`.

+The `get_nsrdb_temperature_data` function uses an API key to access the NREL NSRDB for climate data for any requested location.
+If making many requests, please [get your own API key](https://developer.nrel.gov/signup) and replace the existing API key with yours in the 'examples\.hscfg' file.
+This configuration file is assumed by default to be in your 'home' folder, that is, the same folder as the code that is being run.

 ### Quickstart
 Once the package is installed, you can generate an example usage dataset by running: